edwinsanjaya/bci-finalproject/README.md

 compared to the GNAN dataset.
 This happened because Neurocomputing dataset provides 14 channels input while GNAN dataset input only has two-channel (Fp1 and Fp2).
 Although Fp1 and Fp2 have highest contribution in representing the eye-movement among other channels in EEG signal, it is quite challenging for the non-neural network classifier to differentiate the voluntary and involuntary eye-blinking by only using two channels
+- Based on the results, neural network model provides superior classification in differentiating the voluntary and involuntary eye-blinking.
+Both of them ranked as the Top-2 classifier when working with our dataset.
+- By using the signal input, our Recurrent Neural Network (RNN-Signal) achieves best result with 95.53% of accuracies when working with Neurocomputing Dataset and by using the power spectrum density input, the RNN-PSD achieves best result with 77.31% of accuracies when working with GNAN Dataset
 - In Neurocomputing Dataset, we found that **XGBoost** performs the best among other non-neural network classifier with the accuracy of **85.71%**
 - In GNAN dataset, we found that both **Logistic Regression and Support Vector Machine** performs the best among other non-neural network classifier with the accuracy of **65.44%**
 - Overall, among the non-neural network classifier, **Logistic Regression and XGBoost** is the best candidate to be used on our BCI system as they performed the best in one of the dataset and second best in another
-- However, the recurrent neural network model provides a reliable result to differentiate the voluntary and involuntary eye-blinking

 ## References